Dick Nemelka: Professional career

 Nemelka was drafted with the fourth pick in the fifth round of the 1966 NBA draft by the St. Louis Hawks (now based in Atlanta).
-However, he never played in the NBA.
+However, he never played in the National Basketball Association.
 Nemelka played one season in the ABA for the Utah Stars, and averaged 5.5 points, 1.5 assists, and 1.5 rebounds per game.
 He played in nine playoff games for the Stars in the 1971 ABA playoffs, on the way to the Stars winning the 1971 ABA championship.

 Post-Playing career

 Following his professional basketball career, Nemelka worked as an attorney in Utah.
-On May 13, 2008 the Chair of the Ethics and Discipline Committee of the Utah Supreme Court entered a public reprimand against Nemelka for the violation of three rules.
+On May 13, 2008, the Chair of the Ethics and Discipline Committee of the Utah Supreme Court entered a public reprimand against Nemelka for the violation of three rules.

-Nemelka died on September 19, 2020 at age 76 after a battle with cancer.
+Nemelka died on September 19, 2020, at age 76 after a battle with cancer.